 Components Codes Weightage (%)

-Case Discussion/ Presentation/ Analysis C 05-10
+Case Discussion/ Presentation/ Analysis C 05 - 10

-Home Assignment Н 05-10
+Home Assignment Н 05 - 10

-Project P 05-10
+Project P 05 - 10

-Seminar S 05-10
+Seminar S 05 - 10

-Viva V 05-10
+Viva V 05 - 10

-Quiz Q 05-10
+Quiz Q 05 - 10

-Class Test ĈT 10-15
+Class Test/MID TERMS CT 10-20/20

 Attendance A 05

 End Semester Examination EE 50

 The Bachelor of Interior Design (B.I.D.) course is a professional course spanning duration of FOUR Years.
 The course is governed by the guidelines laid by the UGC for the Professional Courses.
 The course structure, scheme of examination and the syllabus was discussed and finalized in the Board of Studies meetings of the ASAP held on time to time to take the necessities of the changing times.
-The present Course structure was revised in the 6th BOS Held on 20.10.2016 and approved in the 20th Academic Council 19.11.
-2016.
+The present Course structure was revised in the 8th BOS Held on 05.12.2018 and further Credit Revision was done in the 9th BOS held on 17.06.2019.

-In the first year of learning the subjects are same as that in B Arch Course.
+In the first semester of learning the courses are same as that in B Arch Progam.
 This helps the students in learning the basics of design and the intricacies of the drafting.
 The students are introduced to the different materials and the services essential in the interior design.